rajeshhereforyou/eureka-client-demo/README.md

 # What is this?

-This is a simple Spring boot 2 app acting as a eureka client and registering with a sample eureka server.
-You can find the Eureka server code here
+This is a simple Spring boot 2 app acting as a eureka client and registering itself with a sample eureka server.
+You can find the instructions and code to build and deploy a sample Eureka server code here

 https://github.com/rajeshhereforyou/eureka-server-demo